-We’ve all heard Bali is cheap and beautiful, Thailand is the party place, and France is a perfect romantic getaway.
-And while often times these generalisations have some truth in them, there are always parts of your perspective that change after actually visiting the country.
+We’ve all heard Bali is cheap and beautiful, Thailand is the party place, and France is the perfect romantic getaway.
+And while often times these generalizations have some truth in them, there are always parts of your perspective that change after actually visiting the country.

-I came across some pretty major travel misconceptions as I traveled through Vietnam, some of which are positive and others which unfortunately are not.
+I came across some pretty major travel misconceptions as I traveled through Vietnam, some of which were positive and others which unfortunately were not.
 I want to share some of these with you, as it might help you choose your next travel destination more wisely.

 Regardless of these travel misconceptions, all of you who love to travel and eat should make a trip to Vietnam at least once!